New Staff Welcome

 Welcome Events for New Staff

-During the Virtual Welcome Event, you will be invited to visit information stands, hosted by colleagues from across the University, this will assist you in becoming more familiar with Queen’s and enable you to review the services available to you.
+During the Welcome Event, you will be invited to visit information stands, hosted by colleagues from across the University, this will assist you in becoming more familiar with Queen’s and enable you to review the services available to you.
+Following the event, you may use this webpage to direct you to the different areas in attendance at the event.

 If you have any queries in relation to future events, please contact us at email@example.com.